Remember to cite LawCareers.Net on your application form if you apply to Hogan Lovells.

 £7,000 for GDL students outside London

-If Hogan Lovells is the place for you, you’ll have the opportunity to sign up for one of our vacation schemes.
-Running from two to three weeks, our schemes are a perfect launch pad for a legal career.
-And each one is carefully tailored to students at different stages of their career planning.
-Working alongside partners, associates and trainees, you’ll support client work in our key practice areas.
+Our summer and winter vacation schemes offer the perfect launch pad for legal careers.
+In fact, around three quarters of trainee solicitors who join us each year have taken part in one.
+Lasting up to three weeks, these paid schemes will give you invaluable experience will allow you develop the skills and knowledge you need to become a great lawyer and business advisor.
+Working alongside partners, associates and trainees, you’ll get to support real, live client work in our key practice areas.
 You’ll draft documents, go to meetings, do legal research and, where possible, attend court.
 It’s hands-on learning that’s reinforced by workshops, discussions, case studies, work shadowing, social events and more.
-As experience, it's invaluable.
+As an experience, it's invaluable.

 International law evolves constantly.
 So do our lawyers.
 So will you.
 With our two-year training contract, you’ll amass world-class technical skills, gain a holistic view of our firm and learn to master the law.
 There’s more to our lawyers than legal expertise, you’ll also develop a deep understanding of business and industry too.

 It starts with stretching work.
 We’ll give you as much as you can handle – in our experience it’s the best way to learn.
 Of course we’ll balance that responsibility with help and encouragement from all corners.
 As well as a comprehensive legal skills training programme, you’ll have regular reviews and guidance from the trainee development team, mentors, colleagues and more.